techqueria/website/content/about/code-of-conduct.md

 ## Attribution

 This Code of Conduct is adapted from dev.to and inspired by [Women Who Code](https://www.womenwhocode.com/) and [LGBTQ in Technology](https://lgbtq.technology/).

+## Report Code of Conduct Violation

+### What rule was violated?

+Threats of violence
+Unwelcome remarks regarding a person’s lifestyle choices and practices Trolling, insulting/derogatory comments, public or private harassment Unwelcome physical contact
+Any action that results in complaints from our community Assuming or promoting any kind of inequality
+Attacking personal tastes
+Continued one-on-one communication after requests to cease Deliberate “outing”
+Deliberate intimidation
+Sharing disturbing graphics or content
+Exclusionary jokes or comments
+Not being respectful to communication boundaries Publishing private content without permission
+Spamming the group and excessive self-promotion
+Other (provide more details)

+### Who violated that rule?
+Please put their full name and email if known.

+### Please elaborate.